brunosimon/christmas-experiment-2014/README.md

 ========

 Just a little game I made for the 2014 christmas experiments.
-Press 'T' in order to tweak some settings.
+\sPress 'T' in order to tweak some settings.

 [Play the game](http://christmasexperiments.com/experiments/5)